trooperandz/Trivia-Game/README.md

  * Each question contains a different color palette/scheme for answer choice containers.

- * Every main question container has its own customized background image
+ * Every main question container has its own customized background image.

- * Every main answer container has its own customized background image
+ * Every main answer container has its own customized background image.

- * Every answer displays an interesting tidbit of information regarding the correct answer
+ * Every answer displays an interesting tidbit of information regarding the correct answer.

+ * Background music is looped throughout the game.